Cryptocurrency, once an esoteric tech alien to everyone but the cypherpunks (aka crypto enthusiasts), is far entering into mainstream consciousness.

 One Singapore startup, Change, believes that the acceleration of blockchain will make banks obsolete — and it wants to lead the charge.
 Change wants to be the “Paypal of cryptocurrency”, meaning that in the future, consumers should be able to buy plane tickets or purchase coffee using cryptocurrency.

 To accomplish this goal, it has launched an ICO campaign, which will end on October 16.
-To date, it has raised over US$15 million.
+To date, Change has raised over US$15 million.

 The Change team — consisting of primarily European entrepreneurs — is helmed by Kristjan Kangro, who is the former CFO of Southeast Asia-based VC Expara.
 Other members of the team include CTO Edgars Simanovski, and Artur , who is a partner at the company.
 Luhaäär is also the CEO and Co-founder of Singapore-based robo advisory platform Smartly,